-If you qualify for Carer's Allowance but already receive other meanstested benefits, you may still be able to get underlying entitlement.
+If you're a carer and you qualify for Carer's Allowance, but already receive other means-tested benefits, you may still be able to get underlying entitlement.
 First, you'll need to meet the criteria for Carer's Allowance:

-- you care for someone regularly for at least 35 hours a week - your earnings (after certain deductions) are less than £128 a week - you're not in education for more than 21 hours a week - the person you care for gets a qualifying disability benefit, such as Attendance Allowance - you meet the residency criteria for most people, this will mean that you normally live in England, Scotland or Wales.
+- you care for someone regularly for at least 35 hours a week - your earnings (after certain deductions) are less than £132 a week - you're not in education for more than 21 hours a week - the person you care for gets a qualifying disability benefit, such as Attendance Allowance or the Daily Living rate of Personal Independence Payment - you meet the residency criteria for most people, this will mean that you normally live in England, Scotland or Wales.

-Our factsheet Carer's Allowance has more information on who qualifies.
+These are only some of the criteria.
+Read our guide Carer's Allowance for more information on who qualifies.